What is a paywall?

 How to setup a WordPress paywall for free

 While logged in to your WordPress site, install the Leaky Paywall plugin from the WordPress repository for free.
+Note: this core version is free and allows you to set up 1 non-recurring subscription level with Stripe or PayPal payments.

 Next, navigate over to Leaky Paywall -> Settings -> General -> Pages.
 From here, you will create a new page that includes the corresponding shortcode.